-Floyd Cooper and Melanie Hall will join us May 30-June 2 as co-faculty for Perfecting Your Dummy: How to Amp Up Your Text, Illustration Style, Technique & Page Design for Successful Submissions.
+Floyd Cooper and Melanie Hall will join us October 31-November 3 as co-faculty for Perfecting Your Dummy: How to Amp Up Your Text, Illustration Style, Technique & Page Design for Successful Submissions.
 We invited them to drop by the blog today to share their excitement for the course–and for the chance to work together again.

 What is your favorite thing about teaching at Highlights?

 Melanie: Highlights is a comfortable, friendly, nurturing space surrounded by nature.
 It’s very conducive to everyone focusing on creativity.
 Enthusiasm is in the air!